Revelation Mentis

 This is what stage one looks like.
 The white smiley is the player character, the red diamond is the goal, the other symbols are bushes and pits.

 Revelation Mentis is a short exploration game inspired by 90s action adventures.
 It runs on DOS.
 The player character is a young man from a small medieval village.
-Upon hearing that the artifact of light has been stolen, he takes it upon himself to face the villain and recover the four parts of the artifact.
+Upon hearing that the Artefact of Light has been stolen, he takes it upon himself to face the villain and recover the four parts of the Artefact.

 The game consists of four stages, each filling one screen.
 There are no enemies, but there are obstacles: bushes block the hero's path and bottomless pits warp him back to the start of the stage.
 You receive a password after each stage that you can write down to resume your quest at a later time, this may however prove unnecessary as the whole game takes less than 60 seconds to complete.